UONSocialCoding/RailsWorkshop/notes.md

 *Slide*

-I'm going to randomly assign two of you to every pull request.
+I'm going to assign at least one person to every pull request.
 If you're assigned to a pull request, it's your job to scour through the proposed changes and provide some feedback.

 GitHub provides you with some great tools for making suggestions on a line-by-line basis, or providing general feedback.

-No pull request will ever be merged if it hasn't been reviewed by people.
+No pull request will ever be merged if it hasn't been reviewed by at least one human.

 *Slide*